willkg/fillmore/docs/scrubber.rst

 Quickstart
 ==========

-1. Create a :py:class:`francis.scrubber.Scrubber` instance.
+1. Create a :py:class:`fillmore.scrubber.Scrubber` instance.

-2. Pass it a set of :py:class:`francis.scrubber.Rule` instances specifying things to scrub and how to scrub them.
+2. Pass it a set of :py:class:`fillmore.scrubber.Rule` instances specifying things to scrub and how to scrub them.